-The traditional pie recipes that follow are some that are not often seen today.
-It's a mystery why, as these old fashioned dessert pies are really quite delicious.
+The traditional pie recipes featured below are rarely seen today.
+It's a mystery why, as these old fashioned dessert pies are so delicious.
 Surprise your friends with a "Mystery Pie," or maybe an Amber, Vinegar, Carrot, or Lumberjack Pie.
-Pick one and give it a taste test.
+Pick one and give yourself a special treat from Grandma's day.

 Dishes & Beverages of the Old South (1913)